NSFatalError/Probing/README.md

 Testing asynchronous code remains challenging, even with Swift Concurrency and Swift Testing.
 Some of the persistent difficulties include:

-- **Hidden states**: When invoking methods on objects, often with complex dependencies between them, it’s not enough to inspect just the final output of the function.
+- **Unobservable state transitions**: When invoking methods on objects, often with complex dependencies between them, it’s not enough to inspect just the final output of the function.
 Inspecting the internal state changes during execution, such as loading states in view models, is equally important but notoriously difficult.
 - **Non-determinism**: `Task` instances run concurrently and may complete in different orders each time, leading to unpredictable states.